ConorFernandez/activid-new/README.md

 After the user submits a project, it goes into a queue of projects that are waiting for editors.
 Editors can log in to Activid, view this queue, and claim projects that they want to work on.

 The editor has a certain number of days to deliver the first "cut" for a project, depending on what the user selected at project creation.
 After posting a cut, the user can view a watermarked version of it, and choose to approve it or ask for another revision.
-Once a user approve a cut, their project is completed and their card is charged immediately.
+Once a user approve a cut, their project is completed and their card is charged.

 If a cut is posted and a user does not approve it after two weeks, it will be approved automatically.
 The user will get a warning about this after one week.